e-paj/SQL-Project/SQLite_Exercises_Notes/Notes.md

 September 10, 2021:
 - Using the same databases, make a comment line and comment block.
 - Make an alias for selected field names in a table.
+- Use the ORDER BY clause to order our results in a specific manner.

 September 09, 2021:
 - I downloaded SQLite to my desktop.